 Filing your written response

-Take your response and 3 copies to the circuit clerk in the county where the petition was filed.
+Do this with the circuit clerks office in the county where the petition was filed.
 The Notice of Motion attached to the petition will tell you the name and address of the courthouse where the case is pending.

 Send a copy of your response to the petitioner